BladimirOrellana/logo/README.md

 # My logo
-This is Bladimir Orellana logo.
+This is Bladimir Orellana logo